sailfishapps/landed/README.md

 Landed, LandedSettings, and AbstractUI are all very much work-in-progress and not finished!
 This is why I have not published the code of Landed until now: but realising very likely they never will be finished as I find new things to add, improve, and play around with, has triggered me to "publish and be dammed".

 2013 Oct 05: Lots of small but important changes to Landed22 (Harmattan / Sailfish Alpha 1).
-See main.cpp for change history.
+See main.cpp for a detailed change history.

-Landed22 is the latest version of landed, and incorporates changes that I made in the last few days, immediately after using Landed21 under a SAR helicopter in Greece (this time to help recover an injured colleague).
-These changes make landed even easier to use.
+Landed22 is the latest version of landed, and incorporates changes that I made in the last few days, immediately after using Landed21 under a SAR SuperPuma helicopter in Greece (this time to help recover an injured colleague).
+These changes make Landed even easier to use (and more are coming soon ...)

 Landed21 included functionality that I added shortly after using it in anger for the first time under a REGA helicopter on a dark snow covered mountain.
 In "Helm Me!" mode, Landed now has a flashing torch to signal to a searching helicopter.